 On May 22, 2014, Public Act 14-98 (PA 14-98) was signed into law, which under Section 46 provides the SBC the power to authorize bonds up to an aggregate of \$50 million to be used by the DPH to implement a public water system improvement program.
 On June 4, 2016, Special Session PA 16-4 was signed into law, which reduced the amount to \$20 million.
+Public Act 20-1, signed into law on March 12, 2020, authorized an additional \$24 million for this program.
 This PWS Improvement Program, which is codified in CGS 22a-483f, provides grants-in-aid, in the form of loan principal forgiveness, to certain eligible PWSs for DWSRF projects.
 A project which is eligible for any subsidy from the DWSRF must execute a loan for the remaining amount of principal in order to receive the grants-in-aid.
-Currently the entire \$20 million available funding under this program has been allocated by the SBC to projects for Groton Utilities and Norwich Public Utilities.
+Currently the initial \$20 million of funding under this program has been allocated by the SBC to projects for Groton Utilities and Norwich Public Utilities.